 Definition

-A dependent pair (or dependent sum type) is a generalization of Product Type where the type of the second component may depend on the value of the first component.
+A dependent pair (or dependent sum type) is a generalization of the (simple) product type where the type of the second component may depend on the value of the first component.

 The dependent pair type is written or , where is a type and is a type family indexed by .